nvictor/deckzero/README.md

 ## Theme Overrides

-Theme files should primarily override tokens.
-Structure and primitive layout live in `deckzero.css`.
+Theme files should primarily override tokens, while `deckzero.css` keeps the shared layout system.
+Bundled themes may also include small, theme-scoped surface overrides for panes and code blocks.

-Example:
+Theme selection example:

 ```html
 <div class="reveal" data-dz-theme="light">
 ```

+If you want to switch between bundled themes at runtime, load the optional theme stylesheets you plan to toggle to.
+The dark theme is already covered by the base tokens in `deckzero.css`.

 ```html
 <link rel="stylesheet" href="assets/deckzero/deckzero.css" />